These unique denim fabric key fobs are easy to make and can be personalized. They would make a great upcycled handmade gift for men.

 These fabric key fobs were so easy to make I made four in total, one for all the boys in my family.
 As I mentioned at the beginning, you could incorporate the jeans label onto the key fob to add character.

-I stenciled the initials onto the denim, however, if you have more patience and time then embroidering the initial onto the fabric would look even better.
-I have embroidered letters onto denim pockets before, which looked really good.
+I stencilled the initials onto the denim; however, if you have more patience and time, then embroidering the initials onto the fabric would look even better.
+I have embroidered letters onto denim pockets before, which looked good.
 Next time I make these denim key fobs as a handmade gift, I will embroider the initial on them to make them that extra special.

 Another way to make them different is to use different coloured leather strips on the top of the key fobs.

-For many more wonderful denim ideas, you should check out my complete A to Z guide to denim crafts, as well as my A to Z of clever upcycling ideas.
+For many more wonderful denim ideas, you should check out my complete A to Z guide to denim crafts and my A to Z of clever upcycling ideas.
 These denim key fobs are just one of the many upcycles you can make from a single pair of old jeans.

 - Jeans waistband